 For both parents and children, going skiing for the first time on a family holiday can seem daunting.
-Ski resorts want you to be happy – in fact, Smugglers’ Notch guarantees it at Snow Sport University, the instruction program.
+Ski resorts want you to be happy.
+In fact, Smugglers’ Notch guarantees it at Snow Sport University, the instruction program.
 Of course they want you to have fun – they want you to come back.
-Here are some tips to make that first foray onto the slopes easier.
+Here are some tips for first time skiers to make that initial ski trip easier.

 1. Dress in layers.
 The importance of dressing in layers cannot be emphasized enough.
 Weather can change quickly in the mountains, so you will be glad if you can peel off or add on a layer.

 2. One pair of socks only, please.
 You need one pair of socks, not four.
 Thick socks can make it hard to fit boots; one pair of light to medium weight socks is fine.
 Bring a spare pair of socks for every member of the family, in case the first pair gets wet.
 I find that Smartwool ski socks keep your feet warm and dry.

 3. Don’t leave home without the sunscreen.
 Sunscreen offers both wind and sun protection.
 Make sure to cover all exposed skin.

 4. Goggles are nice.
 Ski goggles are not necessary, but sunglasses that block UV light are.
 One advantage of investing in a pair of goggles, though, is that they have a strap, so you are less likely to lose them.